CZ-NIC/knot/doc/configuration.rst

 to prevent oversized RRSets (not AXFR-able) and to achieve interoperability.

 All records other than PTR are ignored.
-However, they remain in the catalog zone and might be for example transfered to a slave, possibly interpreting catalog zones differently.
+However, they remain in the catalog zone and might be for example transferred to a slave, possibly interpreting catalog zones differently.
 SOA still needs to be present in the catalog zone and its serial handled appropriately.
 Apex NS record should be present for the sake of interoperability.